 Renewing in Person

-Important - Please see our Plan Your Visit page for more information on scheduling a visit as our process will be changing.
+Important - Please see our Plan Your Visit page for more information on scheduling a visit as our process has changed.

 You may renew your U.S. passport in person at a passport acceptance facility such as our office.